krishnanlab/teaching/compbio/README.md

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/compbio/README.md#cmse-491-bioinformatics-and-computational-biology) ]

 ## Grading Information
-[Notes on the grading scheme for the course and how grades will be adjudicated.]
+[TBD: Notes on the grading scheme for the course and how grades will be adjudicated.]

 ### Grading Scale
 TBD